janak0ff/devops-blog/src/data/blog/docker/hosting wordpress using docker.md

 ---
-title: Hosting wordpress website using just Docker in simple steps.
+title: Hosting wordpress website using just Docker and domain name with ssl in simple steps.
 pubDatetime: 2025-09-22
 featured: false
 tags:
   - docker
   - Wordpress
   - Hands On Lab
-description: Hosting wordpress website using just Docker in simple steps.
+description: Hosting wordpress website using just Docker, pointing to custom domain name and secure it with ssl with apache web server.

 ---